NaserAhadi/countries-app/README.md

 ```

 ## Brief Explanation About Project
--> in this project I used nuxt.js framework and vuetify UI component.
+-> In this project I used Nuxt.js framework and Vuetify UI component.

 -> I did my best to write clean code and also I created design system which contains base component.